drowley8/sona/README.md

 LENGTH is not limited by a range.

 # Support
 Like what you see?
-Download [Brave](https://brave.com/dro635) and click on the little orange triangle.
+Download [Brave](https://brave.com/dro635) and click on the little orange-purple triangle.